If you're in immediate danger, call 999.

 Financial abuse: taking money, controlling finances, not letting someone work.

 Emotional abuse or coercive control: repeatedly making someone feel bad or scared, stalking, blackmailing, constantly checking up on someone, playing mind games.
 Coercive control is now a criminal offence under the Serious Crime Act 2015.

 Digital or online abuse: using technology to further isolate, humiliate, or control someone.

 'Honour'-based violence: this is abuse seen as 'justified' in order to protect the honour or respect of a family or community, such as forced marriage or female genital mutilation (FGM).

-Abuse can affect you long term by damaging your self-esteem and wellbeing, and that of your children.
-Victims of domestic abuse can attempt to flee many times before they are successful.
+Abuse can affect you in the long term by damaging your self-esteem and wellbeing, and that of your children.
+Victims of domestic abuse can attempt to flee many times before they're successful.
 Isolation can keep someone in an abusive relationship for a long time.

 Having the right information to understand domestic abuse can help you make choices and know how to do it safely.
-Whether you have lived with abuse for weeks, months or years, support is available to you.
+Whether you've lived with abuse for weeks, months or years, support is available to you.

 My Sister’s Place

 My Sister’s Place is an independent and confidential specialist domestic violence service for women.

 They provide a same day service and offer: